HorizenLabs/zkVerify/e2e-tests/README.md

 - `yarn test`

 The last command invokes the script `test_runner.sh`.
 If you want to use the binary compiled in debug flavor you can use `--debug` switch.
-Follow line execute all tests running the node binary from `target/debug` folder.
+The following line executes all the tests running the node binary from `target/debug` folder.

 ```sh